MTH 156 - Mathematics for Elementary Teachers II

 Course Learning Outcomes

-2. Construct, interpret, and analyze the meaning of a variety of graphs.
+2. Construct, interpret, or analyze the meaning of a variety of graphs.

-3. Predict the probability of outcomes of simple and two-stage experiments or events.
+3. Predict the probability of outcomes of simple or two-stage experiments or events.

-9. Use principles of congruence, similarity, and proportional reasoning to model and interpret physical and mathematical situations in application problems.
+9. Apply principles of congruence, similarity, or proportional reasoning to physical or mathematical situations in application problems.

 Course Offered Fall, Spring